How CMMS Software Transforms Different Industries

 - Sample ROI: 15 percent increase in OEE (overall equipment effectiveness) and approximately $500,000 annually in recovered production time.

-Hospitality Success: A hotel chain with 30 properties used a CMMS to standardize guest room maintenance.
+Hospitality Success: A hotel chain with 30 properties used a CMMS to standardise guest room maintenance.
 By tracking work order completion times and asset repair histories, they reduced the time to resolve guest-reported issues by 40% and cut spending on reactive repairs by 25%.

 - Sample ROI: Improved guest satisfaction scores by 10% and achieved a 20% reduction in annual maintenance-related capital expenditures.